MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### How is SCOM Managed Instance different from running System Center Operations Manager in Azure VMs?

 - SCOM Managed Instance is native to Azure, while running System Center Operations Manager in Azure VMs isn't a native solution.
-This means, SCOM Managed Instance will integrate smoothly with Azure and all of Azure’s updates will be available to SCOM Managed Instance.
+This means, SCOM Managed Instance integrates smoothly with Azure and all of Azure’s updates are available to SCOM Managed Instance.
 - In terms of ease of deployment, SCOM Managed Instance is easy to deploy, while running VMs in Azure takes possibly months of effort (and requires in-depth technical knowledge).
 - SCOM Managed Instance uses SQL MI as the backend for database management by default.
 - SCOM Managed Instance comes with built-in scaling, patching features, and integrated reports.